The Fallacy of “Free”

 “Free” is a term that has come into vogue in recent years to describe many of the systems of information and services made available in the so-called new media landscape.
 In 2008, Wired.com editor Chris Anderson proclaimed “free” to be “the future of business” (Anderson 2008) on the web.
 But the word “free” means to be exempt from something, so in calling these things free, we need to be able to answer the implicit questions of what, exactly, are they free from?

 “Free,” in many cases, has been conflated with “no-cost,” with the suggestion that the web is rife with free goods and services — free email, free social networks and video hosting sites, free content and information — because we don’t have to pay for them.
-The Free Software movement is a great example of a thoroughly-considered use of the term that addresses its multiple implications, both economic and ideological.
-But for the most part, “free” in popular marketing discourse is commonly assumed to be a measure of monetary value.
-And though the specific uses of “free” deployed by Free Software is outside the focus of this piece, there’s certainly an important lesson to be learned from an old joke amongst users of Linux: it’s only free if your time isn’t worth anything.
+The Free Software movement often tackles precisely this problem in which “free” is forever assumed to be a measure of monetary value.
+Not all uses of the loaded term, however, as thoroughly thought-through as that employed by the Free Software folks, and there’s certainly an important lesson to be learned from an old joke amongst users of Linux: it’s only free if your time isn’t worth anything.
 This joke gets to the heart of why the term “free” is problematic for describing the new economic and social models emerging online: to continue to call these things “free” implies that money remains the only thing of value to be given or gained, a proposition that runs counter to how most of these systems are regulated.

 As we suggested in “If It Doesn’t Spread, It’s Dead,” the flow of information and services online is in many cases regulated in ways similar to those of gift economies, in which things like social prestige, reputation, and cultural capital are the central tokens of value and exchange.
 These types of exchanges are the ones typically referred to as “free.”
 However, as Mary Douglas reminds us in her foreward to Marcel Mauss’ foundational text on Gift economies: